armory/docs/content/en/docs/release-notes/rn-armory-spinnaker/armoryspinnaker_v2-26-2.md

   Release notes for Armory Enterprise v2.26.2
 ---

-## 2021/09/40 Release Notes
+## 2021/09/03 Release Notes

 > Note: If you're experiencing production issues after upgrading Spinnaker, rollback to a [previous working version]({{< ref "upgrade-spinnaker#rolling-back-an-upgrade" >}}) and please report issues to [http://go.armory.io/support](http://go.armory.io/support).

 ## Required Halyard or Operator version

 To install, upgrade, or configure Armory 2.26.2, use one of the following tools:

-- Armory-extended Halyard <PUT IN A VERSION NUMBER> or later
+- Armory-extended Halyard 1.12 or later
+  - 2.26.x is the last minor release that you can use Halyard to install or manage.
+Future releases require the Armory Operator.
+For more information, see [Halyard Deprecation]({{< ref "halyard-deprecation" >}}).

-- Armory Operator <PUT IN A VERSION NUMBER> or later
+- Armory Operator 1.2.6 or later

+   For information about upgrading, Operator, see [Upgrade the Operator]({{< ref "op-manage-operator#upgrade-the-operator" >}}).

 ## Security